Grades and Course Credits

 Questrom School of Business Policy

 The following variations from the University’s grading symbols have been approved by Questrom School of Business.

 An incomplete grade (I) is used only when the student must miss the final exam or final assignment due to a family or medical emergency.
 The student must confer with the instructor prior to the submission of grades and establish acceptable reasons for the incomplete work.
-The instructor must submit an online Incomplete Grade Report to the Undergraduate Academic & Career Development Center (UDC) that includes the reason for the “I” grade, the nature of the work to be completed, and the deadline for completion (if different from the default deadline).
+The instructor must submit an Incomplete Grade Report to the Undergraduate Academic & Career Development Center (UDC) that includes the reason for the “I” grade, the nature of the work to be completed, and the deadline for completion (if different from the default deadline).
 If the work to be completed is not received by the instructor by the last day of instruction in the following semester, then the “I” grade is permanently changed to an “F” grade.
 All “I” grades in Questrom courses must be resolved before graduation.

-A student who believes his/her work has not been evaluated fairly in a Questrom course should first consult the faculty member of the course in question.
+A student who believes their work has not been evaluated fairly in a Questrom course should first consult the faculty member of the course in question.
 If the student and the instructor are unable to arrive at a mutually agreeable solution, a formal grade grievance may be filed in accordance with University policy.